MartinDelille/MediaTek/README.md

 Currently the project is empty but let's start to define [here](https://github.com/MartinDelille/BDTek/issues).

+## Want to help?

+Pull request and issue reporting are welcomed!

 If you're interested in the project but don't know how to code, [tip me](https://gratipay.com/MartinDelille) or join the project IRC channel (phonations.com / #bdtek)!